 Accessibility of Doge’s Palace

 Doge’s Palace is fully accessible to people with disabilities, but if taking a tour double check if it is suitable for people with limited mobility.
-Guide dogs allowed.
+Guide dogs are allowed.

 Dress code